Skip to content

 Virginia Association of Recovery Residences (VARR)

-VARR is an accreditation body which monitors, evaluates, and improves standards for recovery residences.
-VARR works to ensure that everyone in recovery is able to access programs that offer high quality recovery residences.
-For more information, please view the full list of accredited recovery residences.
+Virginia Association of Recovery Residences (VARR) presents a collaborative voice for recovery residences throughout our Commonwealth and works to ensure that everyone in recovery is able to access programs that offer high quality recovery residences.

 Employment